FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 !> To use snapshots, timecode needs to run in SPAT Revolution.

-Two ways to run the Timecode:
+Two ways to run the timecode:
 - if working with Hardware IO, an audio device must be selected into SPAT preferences.
 - if working with Local Audio Path, the DAW needs to play back and the SPAT session needs at least one send and one return connected together.